fmv1992/wrek_download/readme.md

                             text file with the program names to be downloaded.
     --batch                 if present skip any prompt and follow some default/sane option.
+    --n_threads N_THREADS
+                            number of threads to use for downloading.

 This program downloads the files from the archive formatted with YYYYMMDD followed by the program number of the day NN followed by the name of the